-SPx Server, a component of Cambridge Pixel's SPx radar processing family of software, is a ready-to-run COTS radar distribution, target extraction and tracking server application.
+SPx Server, a component of Cambridge Pixel's SPx radar processing family of software, is a ready-to-run COTS radar plot extraction, tracking and distribution server application.
 Interfacing to radar signals or network streams, SPx Server accepts polar format radar video and processes it to identify targets, which are then correlated from scan-to-scan to output positional and motion updates.
 The radar video may optionally be recorded to disk and distributed over a network.